Removing Berry Stains from Carpet

 Wine: We Love To Drink It, Hate To Clean It

-Wine is a big problem.
-It can instantly cause a stain on your carpet and is generally spilt from a higher level which means that it makes a larger, more noticeable stain.
+Wine can instantly cause a stain on your carpet and is generally spilled from a higher level which means it can make a larger, more noticeable stain.
 If you have a wine stain on your carpet, you need to work quickly.
 Here are some tips to think about: